 - Resend the email message

-Please note that because Jefferson University email (JeffMail) can be accessed from personal devices such as laptops and smartphones, Jefferson University cannot ensure that emails containing ePHI sent from these devices are kept secure.
+Please note that because Jefferson email (JeffMail) can be accessed from personal devices such as laptops and smartphones, Jefferson cannot ensure that emails containing ePHI sent from these devices are kept secure.
 Zix encryption also does not prevent an unprotected copy of your email from being stored on the device used to send it.
-Users must adhere to the Wireless and Portable Device Security Policy or all devices uses to send university related email.
+Users must adhere to the Mobile Computing: Smartphone and Tabliet Security Policy or all devices uses to send university related email.
 It is required that all personal devices accessing JeffMail be password protected and encrypted to prevent unauthorized access in the event your device is lost or stolen.

 Generally, the encryption process will happen transparently without requiring any user input.
 Please refer to "What is Secure Messaging?" above for more details.

-The University and Hospital have also created a special keyword encryption policy.
-This policy allows you to type the word secure into the email's subject line and the content of the email message will automatically get encrypted once it is sent.
+Jefferson has also created a special keyword encryption policy.
+This policy allows you to type the word 'secure,' followed by a space, into the email's subject line and the content of the email message will automatically get encrypted once it is sent.
 This way you can ensure that your email will be encrypted without relying on ZixCorp's identifier or HIPAA lexicons.

 If the recipient does not retrieve the message within 14 days of when it was sent, they will receive an expiration notification email.
 The original message will be deleted from the secure Web site.